Horizontal-org/Tella-website/docs/getting-started/android.md

 **Create folders.** To make it easier to find your files, you can organize files into folders.
 Go to All files > + Button > Create a new folder and type a descriptive name for the folder.
-Then use the Select multiple button at the top of the screen, choose the files you want to move to the new folder, then click the 3 dots button and Move to a different folder, navigate the file structure to find the folder and then press Move here.
+Then use the Select multiple button at the top of the screen, choose the files you want to move to the new folder, then click the three (3) dots button and Move to a different folder, navigate the file structure to find the folder and then press Move here.

 ![gif that shows how to organize your info in Tella](/img/getting-started/android/folders-rename.gif "organize files in Tella")